 It would be the worst of both worlds of getting a super low yield and not having direct access to the cash.

-*** The JP Morgan approach seems deceptive as they 1) charge a higher .35% AUM fee but do NOT disclose which funds will not have the backend fees rebated.
+*** The JP Morgan approach lacks transparency as they 1) charge a higher .35% AUM fee but do NOT disclose which funds will not have the backend fees rebated.
 2) They sweep 2% of AUM into their own checking accounts.
 While less than Schwab, it is still consequential.

-The challenge with Robo advisors associated with larger broker-dealers that manage their own funds and have a bank appears to be they have more tools to potentially deceive.
-This maybe a good reason to utilize monoline robo advisors.
-Also, at some point, I’m hopeful a law similar to Reg B for lending will make it unlawful for broker-dealers not to disclose “effective” AUM fees and to help make robo advisor fees comparable.
+The challenge with Robo advisors associated with larger broker-dealers that manage their own funds and have a bank appears to be they have more tools to potentially reduce transparency.
+This may be a good reason to utilize monoline robo advisors.
+Also, at some point, I’m hopeful a law similar to the Truth In Lending Act / Reg Z for lending will make it unlawful for broker-dealers not to disclose “effective” AUM fees and to help make robo advisor fees comparable.
 Until then, caveat emptor!